AliGhorashiCMT/Topological-Prevalence/README.md

 ### Directory: Tight Binding Models
 ### Contents:
 Tight binding models for more tractable corner charge simulations (not used in the paper but more for sanity checking).
+### Directory: Time Reversal = False
+MPB calculations of gyroelectric Fourier lattices in the presence of a magnetic field

 ---